 One of the main attractions of classical civilisation is that you get to study a range of different subjects across the worlds of Greece and Rome be it Literature, Art History, Philosophy or Ancient History.
 No prior knowledge of the subject is required, just an enthusiastic attitude!

-Students also study Greek Art which comprises of the masterpieces from Olympia, Delphi and Athens among others.
+Students also study Greek Art which comprises the masterpieces from Olympia, Delphi and Athens among others.

 *Homer’s Odyssey OR Homer’s Iliad